ksharpe-byte/clinical-trial-trends/README.md

 - **Null Hypothesis (H₀):** The number of clinical trials for a specific condition has not increased over the years (no association between Condition and Year).

 - **Alternative Hypothesis (H₁):** The number of clinical trials for a specific condition has increased over the years (there is an association between Condition and Year).

+p-value: 0.000000000000000535
+- Reject the null hypothesis: There is an association between Condition and Year.

 ### **Hypothesis 2 (Mann-Whitney U Test):**